An unclear contract underlies victimization.

 Before being a social and even a sociological position, victimization is a psychological position that must be understood.
-In the dramatic triangle of the transactional analysis, the victim feels helpless, powerless (whether he/she really is or imagines that), waiting for a savior and (possibly) screams from the top of their lungs, pointing their finger: “The aggressor!
+In the dramatic triangle of the transactional analysis, the victim feels helpless, powerless (whether he/she really is or imagines that), waiting for a savior, and (possibly) screams from the top of their lungs, pointing their finger: “The aggressor!
 The aggressor! (s)he oppresses me! “.
 When you are the victim, you give another person the right to intervene in your stead.
-This kind of behavior is one that cedes independence, responsibility and, from a more extended level, sovereignty.
-This may be a reality or it may be just a perception.
+This behavior cedes independence, responsibility, and sovereignty from a more extended level.
+This may be a reality, or it may be just a perception.
 I will give you an example.

 Let’s say X accuses Y of something he did.
 If there is a dialogue between the alleged victim and the alleged aggressor, things may not escalate.
 However, in this position, one more essential thing must be emphasized: an unclear contract underlies any dramatic triangle.